-Novice Grand Champion Showmanship, Rosette

-Novice Reserve Champion Showmanship, Rosette

-Junior Grand Champion Showmanship, Rosette

-Junior Reserve Champion Showmanship, Rosette

-Senior Grand Champion Showmanship, Rosette

-Senior Reserve Champion Showmanship, Rosette
+Grand Champion Crops, Rosette Reserve Champion Crops, Rosette

-Poultry

-- Class 110.
-Standard Breeds, Large Fowl (one young bird of either sex) - Class 111.
-Standard Breeds, Large Fowl (one old bird of - Class 112.
-Standard Breeds, Bantams (one young bird of either sex)

-allowed as an ingredient in food entries.
-Entries with alcohol in the recipe will be disqualified and not judged.
+Wheat Variety Plot Display

+For more information about the rules of Wheat Variety Plot Display, please see the Twin Creeks District Extension Office.

+Class 25.
+Wheat Variety Plot Display

+Weed Science

+For more information about the rules of Weed Science, please see the Twin Creeks District Extension Office.

+Class 26.
+Weed Control Exhibit

-Rule 4.
+- Rule 4.
 All baked goods must be left whole and uncut.
 Small items, such as cookies and rolls, should be the same shape and from the same recipe.
-Exhibit 3 cookies, 3 muffins, 3 bread sticks, 1 loaf bread, etc.
+Exhibit 3 cookies, 3 muffins, 3 bread sticks, 1 loaf bread, etc. - Rule 5.

-Rule 5.
 Any baked product that can be removed from the pan should be placed on paper plates, covered cardboard, boxes, or disposable container.
-Do not use nondisposable containers (pie plates, cake carriers, etc.).
+Do not use non-disposable containers (pie plates, cake carriers, etc.).
 Only the exhibit is judged.
-The container is not judged.
+The container is not judged. - Rule 6.

-Rule 6.
 Carefully secure the entry form and recipe to the outside of the wrapped exhibit.
 Do not wrap forms in plastic.
-The exhibitor is encouraged to attach a 3"x 5" index card with the entry card to give the judge any information which the exhibitor thinks would be helpful for the judge to know.
+The exhibitor is encouraged to attach a 3"x 5" index card with the entry card to give the judge any information which the exhibitor thinks would be helpful for the judge to know. - Rule 7.

-Rule 7.
 All unfrosted cakes should be exhibited in an upright position with crust showing.
 The exception is for those cakes made with special designs such as Bundt cakes.
-They should have top crust side down.

-Rule 8.
-For food safety reasons, under baked entries will not be judged or sold.
+They should have top crust side down. - Rule 8.
+For food safety reasons, under baked entries will not be judged or sold. - Rule 9.

-Rule 9.
 Educational Exhibit.
-Refer to Rule 10 under the 4 -H, FFA and Scouts: General Rules & Regulations.
+Refer to Rule 10 under the 4-H, FFA and Scouts: General Rules & Regulations.
 The Educational Exhibit Evaluation form will be provided at judging time.
-NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit.
+NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit. - Rule 10.

-Rule 10.
 A decorated food item must be a food item, not a decorated box.
-Cakes & frosting should be made from scratch.
+Cakes & frosting should be made from scratch. - Rule 11.

-Rule 11.
 Dried foods are to be exhibited in Food Preservation.